-22. Execution and sealing of legal deeds
+23. Execution and sealing of legal deeds

-See also standing orders 15(b) (xii) and (xvii) above.
+See also standing orders 15(b) (xii) and (xviii) above.

-- a A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b [Subject to standing order 22(a) above, any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.]
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-The above is applicable to a council without a common seal.
+The above is applicable to a Council without a common seal.

-23. Communicating with District and County Councillors
+24. Communicating with District and County Councillors